AlienMaster815/LouOsKrnl/README.md

 # LOUOSKRNL.EXE

-WHATS NEW THIS WEEK: 32 Bit Version Of The Kernel
+WHATS NEW THIS WEEK: 32 Bit Version Of The Kernel WHATS NEW THIS WEEK: The Playstation Experimental LOUSINE Kernel ; Not Wroking State Yet

 TODO THIS WEEK: Find The Systems Memory Map By Probing Memory